ballerina-attic/docs-ballerina-vscode-extension/en/docs/debugging/debug.md

 ### Logpoints

-Logpoints are another variant of breakpoints, which do not "break" the program execution but instead log a message to the console.
+Logpoints are another variant of breakpoints, which do not "break" the program execution and instead, log a message to the console.
 Logpoints are especially useful for injecting logging while debugging production servers that cannot be paused or stopped.

 Logpoints can also be enabled/disabled and can be controlled by conditions similar to regular breakpoints.